Arduino-USB/video-dubber/README.md

-# Video Dudder Software Using TTS
+# Video Dubber Software Using TTS

 A tool to dub videos using text-to-speech (TTS) from subtitle files, with progress saving fucntionality.
 It's not perfect, so if you have any ideas on any fixes, make a push request!